leanprover/logic_and_proof_lean3/introduction.rst

 ----

-**Theorem.** Every natural number greater than equal to 2 can be written as a product of primes.
+**Theorem.** Every natural number greater than or equal to 2 can be written as a product of primes.

 **Proof.** We proceed by induction on :math:`n`.
 Let :math:`n` be any natural number greater than 2.
 If :math:`n` is prime, we are done; we can consider :math:`n` itself as a product with one term.
 Otherwise, :math:`n` is composite, and we can write :math:`n = m \cdot k` where :math:`m` and :math:`k` are smaller than :math:`n` and greater than 1.
 By the inductive hypothesis, each of :math:`m` and :math:`k` can be written as a product of primes, say
 :math:`m = p_1 \cdot p_2 \cdot \ldots \cdot p_u` and :math:`k = q_1 \cdot q_2 \cdot \ldots \cdot q_v`.
 But then we have